 Members of our first Council included twenty-four units of government.
-Its function was to: 1) conduct studies; 2) give reports; 3) request the Water Resources Commission to survey the watershed to establish minimum levels of stream flow; 4) recommend establishment of a River Management District when needed; 5) advise agencies of problems and needs of the watershed; 6) cooperate with federal, state, and local agencies; 7) employ an executive secretary and such other personnel as needed and within budget; 8 ) form sub-committees or advisory committees as needed, and 9) seek special project funds as needed.
+Its function was to: 1) conduct studies; 2) give reports; 3) request the Water Resources Commission to survey the watershed to establish minimum levels of stream flow; 4) recommend establishment of a River Management District when needed; 5) advise agencies of problems and needs of the watershed; 6) cooperate with federal, state, and local agencies; 7) employ an executive secretary and other personnel as needed and within budget; 8 ) form sub-committees or advisory committees, and 9) seek special project funds.

-Since it was formed, The Huron River Watershed Council has been a respected voice in the watershed’s 73 communities and has a history of working creatively and cooperatively to tackle a variety of issues facing the basin.
+Since our inception, the Huron River Watershed Council has been a respected voice in the watershed’s 73 communities with a history of working creatively and cooperatively to tackle a variety of issues facing the basin.

-- Over the course of its history the Council has played a vital role in the development and passage of statewide legislation that sought to protect water resources.
-The Inland Lakes and Streams Act, the Natural Rivers Act, the Clean Water Act and its reauthorization, Goemare-Anderson Wetland Protection Act, Michigan Soil Erosion and Sedimentation Control Act, The Michigan River Basin Management Act, and many others have benefited from the Council’s expertise and involvement.
+- Over the course of our history HRWC has played a vital role in the development and passage of statewide legislation that sought to protect water resources.
+The Inland Lakes and Streams Act, the Natural Rivers Act, the Clean Water Act and its re-authorization, Goemare-Anderson Wetland Protection Act, Michigan Soil Erosion and Sedimentation Control Act, The Michigan River Basin Management Act, and many others have benefited from the HRWC’s expertise and involvement.

-- The Council played a significant role in portions of the Huron receiving a Natural River designation in the 1970s.
+- HRWC played a significant role in portions of the Huron receiving a Natural River designation in the 1970s.
 The Huron is the only river in Southeast Michigan to have a State-designated Natural River District.

 - Our 20-year old stewardship program is the state’s premiere volunteer river monitoring program.
 The program coordinates several hundred volunteers to monitor the quality of the Huron River.
-These individuals assess habitat, the benthic macroinvertebrates that live in the Huron and its tributaries, and water quality, making the Huron one of the best-studied rivers in Michigan.
+These individuals assess habitat, the benthic macroinvertebrates that live in the Huron and its tributaries, and chemistry and flow levels, making the Huron one of the best-studied rivers in Michigan.
 These volunteers translate the results of their studies into actions, restoring wetlands, educating their neighbors, and working on local land use policies.
-This long experience in running this program has resulted in the Council receiving the responsibility of running the Michigan Department of Environmental Quality’s volunteer stream monitoring program, the Michigan Clean Water Corps (MiCorps).
+Because of this long experience in running this program HRWC was selected to lead the Michigan Department of Environmental Quality’s volunteer stream monitoring program, the Michigan Clean Water Corps (MiCorps).

 - HRWC works with communities to protect their natural resources and the groundwater and surface water that supplies municipal drinking water.
 We are a recognized and respected source of technical information and coordination among local officials throughout the Watershed and the State.
 Our geographic information systems (GIS) modeling, award-winning “Community Guide to Wellhead Protection”, “How Much Development is Too Much” guidebooks and training, Codes and Ordinance Worksheet, and other workshops and tools have helped hundred of communities in the State protect their water and natural resources, and drinking water.